kasmsdk/triggaz/README.md

-# triggaz
+# Triggaz

-Editor for MIDI note/cc pattern detection that triggers other MIDI notes/cc, OSC and Ableton Mapped parameters
+This is the Triggaz MIDI Arpeggiator Editor app, split for submodule use.